msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 ## If you want to go fast, go alone, if you want to go far, go together

-- Log time!
-- Stedio pare drugima (uzeo na sebe odgovornost umjesto da trazim resurse)
 - Financijska nepismenost
-- Agile is about being adaptable not changes
-- Being agile doesnt mean no planning, that is where methodology comes in
 - i got fired: lack of team work, crappy code, shitty project, got depressed
 - Talk on meetups as a way of meeting other ppl: i’m not a social person, until i put some kind of a hat (pick a role)
-- learn to delegate tasks: you can delegate crapy tasks or be loved by delegating good ones

 EXTRA JOS SE SJETIO:
 - always underpromise and overdeliver
-- get used to write notes (I'm trying to first write chores down and only then do them)
 - do you feel important? do you have equity in company? be a mercenary
 - dont be a resource
 - get out of your comfort zone